Agustin-Vidal-Holberton/holbertonschool-shell/io_redirections_and_filters/README.md

 4-lastlines: displays the 10 last lines of the file /etc/passwd
 5-firtlines: display the first 10 lines of the file /etc/passwd
 6-third_line: display yhe third line of the file iacta
+7-file: creates a file  whith the content best school